metamn/react/content/blog/on-design-sytems/index.md

 Storybook is used extensively for documentation.
 Only [Bold](https://bold.bridge.ufsc.br/en/) managed to come up with a good looking Storybook for their API docs.
 The rest uses Storybook to complement their documentation suite which results in scattered user experience.

-The big players, again, managed to come up with an **in-house, integrated documentation** tool reaching excellence.
+The big players, again, managed to come up with an **in-house, integrated documentation** tool reaching UX excellence.

+What's missing from the majority of solutions is **generated documentation (JSDoc)**.
+Manual documentation&mdash;no matter what&mdash;breaks from the source code's reality.

+### Usability

+Design systems have _users_ who build solutions with the system without extending it, and have _devs_ who build / adapt / tweak new design systems from the existing system.

+The first group values _User Experience (UX)_ while the second group longs for _Developer Experience (DX)_

+Of course these groups overlap often times.
+Important is to examine design systems from two perspectives instead of a single one.

+#### UX

+#### DX